 After a tooth is extracted, your dentist can replace it with a dental implant which makes root canal vs extraction and implant are somehow connected to each other.
 This is essentially a false tooth that looks and feels like a real one.

 Implants are fused to your jawbone with a biocompatible material that causes no harm to the body.
 If you do not replace an extracted tooth you will see problems.

 Missing teeth cause chewing and speech issues and loss of lip support.
 Moreover, when there is a gap due to a missing tooth, the adjacent teeth can drift into the empty space leading to further damage and tooth decay.
 Food can easily become trapped in the space and cause the growth of bacteria that creeps its way into the gums.

 Finally, the area where the tooth has been extracted is subject to bone loss and can lead to the deterioration of the facial structure in that area (sunken cheeks).

-The only way to know if you need a root canal or an extraction is to visit your dentist.
-For more information about our dental procedures or to make an appointment, please contact us.
+The only way to know, is it better to have a root canal or extraction and you need a root canal or an extraction is to visit your dentist.
+For more information about our dental procedures, cost or to make an appointment, please contact us.